 Santorini to Ios Ferry Timetable and Options

 The ferry from Santorini to Cyclades Ios leaves from the port at the town of Thira.
-There are 5 different ferry companies who operate on this route.
+5 different ferry companies operate on this route.
 Travel times vary between 35 minutes and 90 minutes.

 Golden Star Ferries and Blue Star Ferries run the route most frequently.
 With this frequency of ferries and the short distance, a Santorini to Ios day trip is also a great option if you’re limited for time.

 The Ferry Ios Santorini

 At the Santorini end, it is total chaos getting on the Greek ferries.
-There are numbers on the rows of ferry seats but they are right down the arms of the seats and impossible to see unless you bend over and look at each row!
-Which makes for more chaos!
+There are numbers on the rows of ferry seats but they are right down the arms of the seats and impossible to see unless you bend over and look at each row which makes for more chaos.

 I took a Golden Star ferry from Santorini to Ios which was fine.
 I was on the Supercat ferry Ios to Santorini and that was very luxe and had an extensive collection of food and drinks.

-If you’re like me you are constantly looking for power sockets for charging!
+If you’re like me you are constantly looking for power sockets for charging.
 No in-seat charging on the greek ferries.
 The ferry over had a few power sockets at the very front of the cabins.

 Should I stay in Santorini?